mluyo3414/katacoda-scenarios/installing-jenkins-using-helm/step2.md

 `helm show values jenkins/jenkins --version 3.3.21 > values.yaml`{{execute}}

 You can see the `values.yaml` in VSCode as it is saved in the top level of the local environment.
+Scroll to the bottom of all files.

 We are going to set the **application storage** to **false** since our ephemeral working environment does not offer a persistent volume and it will cause an error in our deployment.
 In order to do that, we need to change the `persistent` option to `false`.
-You can locate this option  ** in or around line 707** in `values.yaml` or search for the following block:
+You can locate this option  **in or around line 707** in `values.yaml`:

 ```
 persistence: